brwyatt/NetworkSim/docs/IP_Basics.md

 A.start_application("dhcp_client")
 ```

-This will start the DHCP Client for every port on the device (alternatively, a list of ports can be passed when starting the application if only specific ports are desired for DHCP).
-For each connected port, the DHCP Client will start sending DHCPDiscover messages and begin the process of getting an IP address from the DHCP Server, which is a 2-step process, with each step being a query from the client and a reply from the server (DHCPDiscover->DHCPOffer, DHCPRequest->DHCPAck), at which point the client will bind the issued IP to the port, and periodically renew it based on the renewal, rebind, and expiration times.
+This will start the DHCP Client for every interface on the device (alternatively, a list of interfaces can be passed when starting the application if only specific interfaces are desired for DHCP).
+For each connected interface, the DHCP Client will start sending DHCPDiscover messages and begin the process of getting an IP address from the DHCP Server, which is a 2-step process, with each step being a query from the client and a reply from the server (DHCPDiscover->DHCPOffer, DHCPRequest->DHCPAck), at which point the client will bind the issued IP to the interface, and periodically renew it based on the renewal, rebind, and expiration times.